African Banded Barb (Barbus fasciolatus)

 You may witness them sparring once a pecking order has been established.
 Even so, these conflicts are not harmful to each other and do not involve other species in the aquarium.

 Your aquarium needs to be sufficient in size and allow the weaker individuals some respite from the dominant male by providing broken lines of sight with some decor.
 In tiny groups, in cramped conditions, or alone, these Barbs can become withdrawn, and the dominant fish may bully the subordinates.

 With an elongated olive-orange body and creamy-yellow stomach, the African Banded Barb is not as heavy-bodied as other Barb species.
 The male's body turns rusty red during the breeding season.
 There are 10-15 thin blueish-black bars on this barb, the second or third bar being egg-shaped, and the last bar forming a spot at the caudal peduncle.

 |Scientific Name||Barbus fasciolatus|

 |Origins||Angola, Botswana, Democratic Republic of the Congo, Namibia, Zambia, Zimbabwe|

 |Difficulty||Beginner - Intermediate|

 |Lifespan||3 - 5 years|

 |GH||5 - 12|

-It is relatively easy to differentiate males from female African Banded Barbs.
-Males are more intensely-coloured, especially when in spawning and are smaller than females.
-In contrast, females are larger are much less colourful than males and have rounder stomachs.
+It is relatively easy to distinguish male African Banded Barbs from females.
+Males are more intensely coloured, especially during spawning, and smaller than females.
+On the other hand, females are larger, less colourful, and have rounder stomachs than males.